-R019 - Understand the equipment and nutritional needs of children from birth to five years.

-R020 - Understand the development of a child from birth to 5 years - this will include practical tasks; you must have a child under 5 years of age to study.

-A written paper of 1 hour 15 minutes taken in January of Year 11:

-R018 - Health and well-being for child development, a written paper of 1 hour 15 minutes in January of Year 11.
+- R019 Understand the equipment and nutritional needs of children from birth to five years. - R020 Understand the development of a child from birth to 5 years this will include practical tasks; you must have a child under 5 years of age to study.
+A written paper of 1 hour 15 minutes taken in January of Year 11: • R018 - Health and well-being for child development, a written paper of 1 hour 15 minutes in January of Year 11.
+WHICH subjects should I have an aptitude in?
 The qualification is complemented by a range of GCSEs including biology, sociology, maths and English.
 It also complements creative subjects such as art and design and computer science.
+WHERE could this subject take me in the future?
 This course is an excellent foundation for nursery nursing, infant teaching, nursing, social and community work .

-Mrs Woods, Head of Department

-"I chose child development as it will benefit me in the future as I would like to be a midwife.
-I don't regret it as I find the subject really enjoyable and the lessons are always filled with excitement."

-Katie

-"I am very glad I chose child development as one of my options.
+WHO do I need to speak to for more information?
+Mrs Woods, Head of Department "I am very glad I chose child development as one of my options.
 Every lesson is very enjoyable and interesting.
 I feel this course will be very beneficial for me in the future."

-Sarah

-Computer Science

-"Computer science is an amazing subject and I am so glad that I decided to choose it.
-It is definitely not an 'easy' subject so you have to work hard every lesson but the teachers are great and are there to help you every step of the way."

-Sophie

-"I chose computer science as part of my long term career plan.
-In the job industry there is a huge demand for women in IT, which is the area I wish to get a job in."

-Saavan

-"Computer science is truly a unique subject, with so many skills to offer.
-It really does broaden your perspective about computers, which are becoming more and more crucial as the world develops."

-Ilma

-"Computer science takes you behind the scenes to discover for example how computers and networks work and develops your logical thinking along the way."

-Jude

-"I love the challenge that the subject presents ad have learnt a lot in addition to what I knew from KS3.
-It has also opened me up to new career ideas."

-Niyati
+Sarah Computer Science "Computer science can be used in every sector of the job industry, and its importance will only increase in the future with more advanced technology."
+Sandi "The problem solving involved in doing certain programming tasks is fun and enjoyable as there are often many different ways around the problem."
+Kirsten "I took Computer Science because I have an interest in programming and learning how computers work.
+The lessons are focused and I have enjoyed learning how computers 'think'.
+I hope to continue studying this at A level and possibly a career in game design."
+Emily "I took Computer Science without any plans to go into a career out of it because I believe that it is an interesting and fun subject.
+It provides transferable skills that are especially beneficial due to the increasing use of technology.
+I have always enjoyed computing and coding so while it is not an 'easy' subject and requires hard work, it is very rewarding and worth taking if you enjoy it."
+Lucy "I took Computer Science because I enjoyed learning Python in KS3 and I had an interest in technology.
+I find the programming enjoyable as it is rewarding when you can solve a problem using the skills you have learnt."
+Kimi WHAT is this subject about?

 The course gives you a real, in-depth understanding of how computer technology works.
 You will no doubt be familiar with the use of computers and other related technology from your other subjects and elsewhere.
 However, this course will give you an insight into what goes on 'behind the scenes', including computer programming.
 You will develop your programming skills and use them to solve tasks both in the examination and programming project.
+WHY should I choose this subject?

 As technology is constantly changing there are always new topics up for discussion and new areas to explore.
 This specification encourages you to acquire and apply creative and technical skills, knowledge and understanding of IT in a range of contexts.
 You will look at the use of algorithms in computer programs, develop computer programs to solve problems as well as evaluating the effectiveness of solutions and the impact of computer technology in society.
+WHEN and HOW am I assessed?